 Yes, the general idea is getting a bulk amount of cash from the person or persons who caused your injuries.
 Irrespective of who is paying, these money damages will include things like expenses for physical therapy, doctor’s visits, lost past and present wages, and other income and the lack of productivity, such as when you are partially disabled and slowed in your normal pace.

-Of course, in cases like bike wrecks, often gruesome injuries like peeled back skin are present.
+Of course, gruesome injuries like peeled-back skin are often resent in cases like bike wrecks.
 Also, the attendant bad rashes from friction and asphalt burns remain excruciatingly painful.
-The upside to your lawyer’s case is that a significant damages component in PI law is pain and suffering.
+The upside to your lawyer’s case is that a significant damages component in P.I. law is pain and suffering.

 And clearly, anything affecting your nerve endings is going to be very, very painful.
 Sadly, the attendant pain management therapy alone becomes quite costly over time.
 This past, present, and future loss should get reimbursed by the defendants.
 Your lawyer knows this will be part of your award for the enumerated economic damages.

 So the above damages are designed to compensate and try and make a person whole or indemnify.
 But of course, the aftermath of a hit and run has dollar signs attached when seeking a damages award from a court or jury.
 But if the case is intentional or extremely reckless, more issues come into play.
 For example, in a highly intoxicated driver, the trier can award the downed rider damages designed to PUNISH.

 But these remain unusual “punitive damages.”
 So in extraordinary cases, the assailant may pay out a mother lode to the victim.